Home Range Custom fonts Retail History Feedback

 Revivals

 Revivals are a grey area.
 Obviously, a designer has to copy from an existing model in order to revive it.
-The requirements here are: (a) the latest copyright owner of the typeface be deceased for more than 75 years and that the copyright is no longer current; (b) you have prepared the revival from original artwork and not from an existing digital typeface; (c) the revived typeface must offer something "new" in today's typographic palette.
+The requirements here are: (a) the latest copyright owner of the typeface be deceased for more than 75 years and that the copyright is no longer current; (b) you have prepared the revival from original artwork and not from an existing digital typeface; (c) the revived typeface must offer something new in today’s typographic palette.
 Exceptions to (a) apply if you are the current copyright owner of the design or you have the copyright owner's express permission.

 Derivative fonts